open-feature/spec/specification/sections/01-flag-evaluation.md

 ##### Requirement 1.4.12

-> In cases of abnormal execution, the `evaluation details` structure's `error message` field **MAY** contain a string containing additional detail about the nature of the error.
+> In cases of abnormal execution, the `evaluation details` structure's `error message` field **MAY** contain a string containing additional details about the nature of the error.

 #### Evaluation Options